dagger/dagger/docs/current/guides/183109-aws-codebuild-codepipeline.md

     - It uses the client's `Host().Directory()` method to obtain a reference to the current directory on the host, excluding the `node_modules` and `ci` directories.
 This reference is stored in the `source` variable.
     - It uses the client's `Container().From()` method to initialize a new container image from a base image.
 The additional `platform` argument to the `Container()` method instructs Dagger to build for a specific architecture.
 In this example, the base image is the `node:18` image and the architecture is `linux/amd64`.
 This method returns a `Container` representing an OCI-compatible container image.
     - It uses the previous `Container` object's `WithDirectory()` method to mount the host directory into the container image at the `/src` mount point, and the `WithWorkdir()` method to set the working directory in the container image.
-    - It chains the `WithExec()` method again to install dependencies with `npm install`, build a production image of the application with `npm run build`, and set the container entrypoint to `npm start` using the `WithEntrypoint()` method.
+    - It chains the `WithExec()` method again to install dependencies with `npm install`, build a production image of the application with `npm run build`, and set the default entrypoint argument to `npm start` using the `WithDefaultArgs()` method.
     - It uses the `WithRegistryAuth()` method to authenticate the Dagger pipeline against the registry using the credentials from the host environment (including the password set as a secret previously)
     - It invokes the `Publish()` method to publish the container image to the registry.
 It also prints the SHA identifier of the published image.